“The purpose of life is to live it, to taste experience to the utmost, to reach out eagerly and without fear for newer and richer experience.”~

 We have no idea how strong we can be, no idea that whatever our creator put inside of us is stronger than we can possibly imagine, and that which we call the soul is, in fact, indestructible, which in turn makes us indestructible.
 Yes, our bodies can fail, our minds can fail, but our souls are there until they return to the source.

-So, don’t be scared of your pain, see it as a gift.
+So, don’t be scared of your pain, experience life as a gift, even with all the pain that comes with it,

 Most people who succeed in life don’t have it easy, on the contrary.
 But instead of letting these experiences scar them, they use them as fuel to remind themselves just how strong a human being can be.
 When a caterpillar transforms into a butterfly, is that painful?
 Probably, but something so beautiful emerges.